efemberg11/GeoModel_rmakhman/documentation/docs/fullsimlight/plugin-support/index.md

 # Plugin Support

-FullSimLight provides the user support with writing plugins by providing the abstract classes which one has the override.
+FullSimLight provides the user support with writing plugins by providing the abstract classes which one has to override.
 These abstract classes serve as a link to interface various Geant4 functionality with simulation using FullSimLight.
 Header files containing these abstract classes are automatically installed with FullSimLight installation.

 ## User Actions & Event Generators
 <!---->
-The header file which contains the abstract classes to create plugins with User actions is ***FSLUserActionPlugin.h***.
+The header file which contains the abstract classes to create plugins with User actions is `FSLUserActionPlugin.h`.

 ```c++